Bias-Related Incident Reporting Tool

 Complaints or concerns may be delivered in person or submitted through an anonymous online form.
-The form will be delivered to the Assistant Dean of Academic Affairs, Student Affairs & Diversity (the “Assistant Dean”).
+The form will be delivered to the Assistant Dean for Student Affairs, Community Engagement, and Equity (the “Assistant Dean”).
 The Assistant Dean shall follow this process:

 - Acknowledge receipt of the complaint or concern within three business days and notify the Dean that a complaint has been received;